unblocked-games-archive/UBA-2022/README.md

 If you're looking to install mods for a game, do the same process as you would do when installing your own game.
 You may also want to check if the game needs a mod manager, as many do.
 Follow the instructions the mod manager provides you in that circumstance.

-- *Will I get caught?*
+- *What happens if i get caught?!?!?!?*

-If you've followed our advice and used your own wits, we certainly hope not, but there isn't any guarantee.
-My best advice would be to always check if a teacher is close by.
+If you've followed my advice and used your own interneting skill, we certainly hope not, but there isn't any guarantee.
+My best advice would be to always check if a teacher is near by.
 It can save you the trouble.

 - *How do I uninstall my games?*